Kacey Bellamy: USA Hockey

 Bellamy is a two-time USA Hockey Player Development Camp attendee (2004–05).
 From 2006 to 2009, she was a four-time USA Hockey Women's National Festival participant.
 In addition, she was a two-time member of the United States Women's Under-22 Select Team.
 She was part of the United States Women's Select Team for the Four Nations Cup that finished first in 2008.
 She also played for the team when they had second-place finishes in 2006 and 2007.
 Bellamy was part of seven gold medal winning squads for the United States Women's National Team for the International Ice Hockey Federation World Women's Championship: 2008, 2009, 2011, 2013, 2015, 2016, 2017.
 For 2009 and 2015, she was named one of Team USA's top-three players.
 For 2017 Bellamy scored 2 goals in the IIHF world championship gold medal game against team Canada and was named US player of the game.
 She served as alternate captain for USA world championship teams in 2013, 2016, 2017, 2019 and 2021.
 Bellamy announced her retirement from USA Hockey in September 2021 after her heartbreaking loss to Team Canada in a gold medal game in 2021 IIHF Women's World Championship.
 She settled for Silver for the first time since 2012 and in her last hockey career.

 Boston Blades

 As a member of the Boston Blades, Bellamy was part of the club's first two Clarkson Cup triumphs; in 2013 and 2015.
 In addition, Bellamy participated in the 2014 CWHL All-Star Game.

 Boston Pride

 On September 22, 2015, it was announced that Bellamy had signed a contract with the Boston Pride of the National Women's Hockey League.
 In the Pride's inaugural match, a 4–1 win against the Buffalo Beauts, Kacey Bellamy would earn two assists, becoming the first blueliner in NWHL history to log a multi-point game.

 Calgary Inferno

-On July 24, 2018, Bellamy and fellow Team USA silver medalist Brianna Decker signed as free agents with the Calgary Inferno.
+On July 24, 2018, Bellamy and fellow Team USA gold medalist Brianna Decker signed as free agents with the Calgary Inferno.
 Appearing in the 2019 Clarkson Cup Finals, Bellamy logged the assist on the game-winning goal, scored by Decker.